 The back seat is always the safest spot for any child under the age of 13.
 Missouri law mandates that children ride in the back, and for good reason.
 Front-seat airbags are designed to protect adults and can deploy with enough force to cause severe or fatal injuries to a small child.
 Even with the booster seat, the force of a deploying airbag is a significant danger.
 Keeping your child properly restrained in the back seat minimizes their risk of injury from both the impact of a crash and the vehicle’s own safety features.
 It’s a simple rule that has a major impact on their well-being.

-Using the Wrong Type of Booster Seat
+Using the Wrong Style of Booster Seat

 Not all booster seats are the same, and choosing the right one for your child and your vehicle is essential.
 The two main types are high-back and backless boosters.
 High-back boosters provide head and neck support, which is crucial in vehicles without headrests or with low seat backs.
 Backless boosters are more portable but should only be used in cars that have adequate head support.
 Using the wrong type can lead to improper seat belt positioning and reduce the seat’s effectiveness in a collision.
 Always read your vehicle’s owner’s manual and the booster seat instructions to find the appropriate type of booster seat for your situation.